Holomorphic functional calculus and vector-valued Littlewood-Paley-Stein theory for semigroups: Introduction

 \begin{cor} We have

 Moreover,

 \end{cor}

-\begin{rk} It is worth to point out that the estimate on $ \mathsf{L}^{\mathbb{P}}_{c,q, p}(X)$ is independent of $d$ thanks to Theorem~\ref{Poisson ML} (i).
+\begin{rk} It is worth to point out that the estimate on $ \mathsf{L}^{\mathbb{P}}_{\cc,q, p}(X)$ is independent of $d$ thanks to Theorem~\ref{Poisson ML} (i).
 It would be interesting to have a dimension free estimate for the heat semigroup too.
-This is related to another problem whether the analyticity constant of $\{\mathbb{H}_t\}_{t>0}$ on $L_p(\real^d; X)$ can be controlled by a dimension free constant (see Example~\ref{Laplacian} below). \end{rk}
+This is related to another problem, whether the analyticity constant of $\{\mathbb{H}_t\}_{t>0}$ on $L_p(\real^d; X)$ relative to an appropriate angle can be controlled by a dimension free constant (see Example~\ref{Laplacian} below). \end{rk}

+\begin{problem} (i) Does the second inequality in the first part of Corollary~\ref{NY} hold with a constant independent of the dimension $d$?